 Chiang Mai & Northern Thailand

-• Air quality can be very poor during burning season (February - April) due to agricultural fires
+• Air quality drops significantly during the burning season (February to April)

 Tips for Australians Travelling to Thailand